tsvetislavt99/react-posts-app-softuni-exam/README.md

 2. Profile page containing information about the current user:
    - Personal data, email, etc.
    - Posts created by this user
-3. Access to listing details page
+3. Access to post details page
-4. Create new listing - which add it to the personal collection of listings and to the main library.
+4. Create new post.

 ## Technologies